eternagame/EternaJS/README.md

 ## Building and running

-* When running locally, run your local web server at [http://localhost:63343](http://localhost:63343) - the eterna server currently allows CORS requests from these two localhost addresses.
+* When running locally, run your local web server at either [http://localhost:63343](http://localhost:63343) or [http://127.0.0.1:63343](http://127.0.0.1:63343) - the eterna server currently allows CORS requests from these two localhost addresses.

 * Create a .env file:
     - `$ cp .env.example .env` and fill in the values.